sharenowTech/erna/docs/storage-adapter.md

 The basic error handling for this functions is implemented in [`composeWrapper`](./lib/storage/composeWrapper.js).

 - #### `async init()`
   Run basic initialization tasks like setting up the database connection.
+  Cleanup all scheduled events which were scheduled before the current datetime string.

   **Input:**
   n/a